feography/feography/README.md

-- 👋 Hi, I’m @feography
+- 👋 Hi, My name is Natalya, I'm experienced researcher in environmental sciences and remote sensing.
-- 👀 I’m interested in data science, environmetnal science and remote sensing
+- 👩‍🔬 Currently studying data science and machine learning.
-- 🌱 I’m currently learning data science
 - 📫 How to reach me [...](https://t.me/feography)

 <!---